 Action Alerts

-Advocacy organizations represent the views of like minded individuals when it comes to supporting or opposing bills, but the most powerful voice still belongs to the individual constituent.
-Your voice matters, and the only way to make a difference is by using it to advocate for the issues you care about.
+Advocacy organizations represent the views of like-minded individuals when it comes to supporting or opposing bills, but the most powerful voice still belongs to the individual constituent.

 Current OAA action alerts are listed below.
-New alerts are added as laws are reintroduced in session throughout the current year.
+New alerts are added as laws are reintroduced in session throughout the year.
 We encourage you to review these alerts and take the specific action(s) requested in each (contacting officials, sharing on social media, etc.).
+We have included sample letters to make it easy to take action.
+Select a button below to jump directly to a section of action alerts.

 Who should I contact?